Veleth/Thesis/sockets/notes.md

 ## To - dos

+- Client/server comms: dual-thread operation.
+A dedicated listener thread in each client and sender loop (Observer pattern?)
 - Server waiting for response
 - Client able to send from stdin
 - Introduce communication + protocol